carbonetes/diggity/README.md

 ```
 ### Google Container Registry Credentials
 To pull images from Google Container Registry, provide your account credentials in your diggity config.
-The URI follows the `gcr.io, us.gcr.io, eu.gcr.io, or asia.gcr.io` format depending on your service account, and the username would be  `oauth2accesstoken`.
+The URI follows the `gcr.io, us.gcr.io, eu.gcr.io, or asia.gcr.io`, format depending on your service account, and the username would be  `oauth2accesstoken`.
-For the password, run the following command via Google CLI tool to obtain your authentication token:
+For the password, run the following command via the Google CLI tool to obtain your authentication token:
 ```
 gcloud auth print-access-token
 ```